Skip to content

 Private keys, on the other hand, are a unique string of characters that serve as the wallet owner’s digital signature.
 It is used to prove ownership of the funds in the wallet and digitally sign transactions to authorize the transfer of outgoing assets.
 Because of this, private keys are confidential, like the password for your email address.

-Most crypto wallets, with the exception of paper and core wallets, have a seed phrase.
-This is a sequence of 12-24 words that is used to generate the public and private keys.
-It also acts as a mnemonic phrase– a word or phrase designed to help you remember information that is much more complicated.
+Most crypto wallets, except for paper and core wallets, have a seed phrase.
+It’s a sequence of 12-24 words that is used to generate the public and private keys.
+It also acts as a mnemonic phrase, a word or phrase designed to help you remember information that is much more complicated.

 Private keys typically consist of a random combination of characters.
-This makes them really hard for the average human mind to remember.
-So, rather than give you the private key in its raw form, you receive 12-24 random words (the seed phrase), that you can then record and store somewhere safe.
+It’s really hard for the average human mind to remember that many.
+So, rather than give you the private key in its raw form, you receive 12-24 random words (the seed phrase) that you can then record and store somewhere safe.

 In this case, the seed phrase is a human-readable version of your private keys.
 Like the private keys, it acts as proof of ownership of the wallet and the funds associated with it.

-This allows seed phrases to be used in crypto recovery.
-If you lose access to your wallet for one reason or the other, you can use the seed phrase to recover its public and private keys, which allows you to access all the funds associated with it.
+That’s what allows seed phrases to be used in crypto recovery.
+If you lose access to your wallet for any reason, you can use the seed phrase to recover its public and private keys, allowing you to access all the funds associated with it.

-Most software wallets that you find on the web, like Metamask, Trustwallet, TronLink, etc. have similar functionality.
-They are compatible with certain blockchains and can store certain crypto coins and tokens.
+Most software wallets that you find on the web, like Metamask, Trust Wallet, TronLink, etc., have similar functionality.
+They are compatible with certain blockchains and can store certain cryptocurrencies and tokens.
 However, there is another class of more advanced software wallets.

 The most notable of these is Bitcoin’s Core wallet.
-Like other software wallets, it has private and public keys and can be used to store and manage crypto assets (Bitcoin in this case).
+Like other software wallets, it uses private and public keys and can store and manage crypto assets (Bitcoin in this case).
 But it’s also so much more than that.

 Bitcoin Core also serves as the software client of the Bitcoin blockchain.
-This essentially means that it allows users to run a full node of the blockchain network on their computers.
-Being a node, the wallet will require you to download the full history of the blockchain and regularly sync with the network.
-This makes Bitcoin Core much larger than a regular software wallet.
-It is currently about 500 GB in size.
-It also requires an additional 5-10 GB of storage space monthly due to syncing.
+Users can run a full node of the blockchain network on their computers.
+As a node, the wallet will require you to download the entire blockchain history and regularly sync with the network.

-Now, with all this foundational knowledge about crypto wallets, we can look at how and where cryptocurrencies are stored.
+Now that we have this foundational knowledge of crypto wallets, we can look at how and where cryptocurrencies are stored.

 Crypto wallets exist to help users store and manage their digital assets.
 But contrary to what the name and definition of a ‘crypto wallet’ may suggest, these applications don’t actually store cryptocurrencies.
 They just let you access them.

-Well, being digital, cryptocurrency and tokens are just bits of data.
-This data is stored on the relevant blockchain network.
+Cryptocurrency and tokens are just bits of data.
+That data is stored on the relevant blockchain network.
 So, no crypto assets are actually in your wallet.
-All ether (ETH) tokens are stored on the Ethereum blockchain as bits of data, all bitcoin (BTC) on the Bitcoin blockchain, Binance coin (BNB) on Binance Chain (BSC), and so on.
+All Ether (ETH) tokens are stored on the Ethereum blockchain as data, all Bitcoin (BTC) on the Bitcoin blockchain, Binance coin (BNB) on the BNB Chain (BSC), and so on.

-Well, each transaction on the blockchain is associated with multiple public addresses.
-All your wallet has to do is scour the blockchain and find all the bits of data associated with its blockchain address and add them up.
-Therefore, your wallet balance is actually a sum of all the crypto transactions associated with your particular public address.
+Each transaction on the blockchain is associated with multiple public addresses.
+All your wallet has to do is scour the blockchain, find all the data associated with its address, and add them up.
+Your wallet balance is actually a sum of all the crypto transactions associated with your particular public address.

 Crypto storage options can be non-custodial or custodial.
-Non-custodial options are what you get with wallets like Metamask, Trezor, Ledger, and Trustwallet.
+Non-custodial options are what you get with wallets like MetaMask, Trezor, Ledger, and Trust Wallet.
 They give you your wallet’s private keys.
-This allows you full control over the wallet and the funds associated with it.
+You have full control over the wallet and its funds.

-Centralized exchanges facilitate the buying and selling of cryptocurrencies, usually by acting as an intermediary between buyers and sellers.
-Such platforms typically require users to open an account with them and deposit their funds in the account.
+Centralized exchanges facilitate the buying and selling of cryptocurrencies by acting as intermediaries between buyers and sellers.
+These platforms typically require users to open an account and deposit their funds.

 You can still access your funds via the account.
 However, the crypto coins/tokens are not held in the account.
-What you have in your account are essentially IOUs.
-The real funds are, instead, held in the exchange’s own wallets that the users have no direct control over.
-This is because the platform holds the private keys associated with those wallets.
+What you have in your account are IOUs.
+The real funds are held in the exchange’s own wallets, which users have no direct control over.
+The platform holds the private keys associated with those wallets.

-Giving custody of your funds in this manner comes with a lot of conveniences for trading.
-But it also carries a fair number of risks.
+Giving custody of your funds in this manner offers many conveniences for trading.
+But it also carries significant risks.
 You are, after all, relying on another party to safeguard your assets.
 And considering that the FDIC does not insure crypto assets held on crypto exchanges, if the platform collapses, you stand to lose all your money.

 While it is commonly said that wallets store cryptocurrencies, they don’t technically do that.
 All your crypto is stored on the blockchain as bits of data.
 Your wallet, on the other hand, is just the tool that lets you access and manage it.

 If you ever have a problem with your crypto wallet, all is not lost.
-The experts at Professional Crypto Recovery can help you get your assets back.
+The experts at Professional Crypto Recovery can help you recover your assets.